CW Service Pros HVAC service truck

 If you’re constrained by a budget, the cost of your chosen tub or shower unit could have an impact on your choice.
 However, with prices ranging from as little as $1,000 to $15,000 (or more) and often dependent upon the features you select, you should be able to find options within your price range, regardless of whether you choose a shower or a tub.

-While many homeowners have been found to prefer a tub-less shower stall, estate agents still advocate keeping at least one tub in your household.
-Houses without a bathtub can take longer to sell, ultimately reducing their market price.
-If you plan to sell up at some point in the near future, keep this in mind.
+While many homeowners have been found to prefer a tub-less shower stall, real estate agents still advocate keeping at least one tub in your household.
+Houses without a bathtub can take longer to sell, especially to families with small kids, ultimately reducing their market price.
+If you plan to sell or upgrade at some point in the near future, keep this in mind.

 Why Not Choose Both?

 Some homeowners have waived the decision between a tub and a shower altogether, opting to install both in their bathrooms.
-Options even exist to have a larger wet-room installed with the tub alongside the shower.
+Options even exist to have a larger wet-room installed with the tub alongside the shower or a walk in tub with a shower, often a good selection for the elderly who may have difficulty stepping over a normal bathtub’s threshold.
 If you have the space and the budget, this could be the way to go.
-Whether you decide to install just a shower, just a bathtub, or both, ensuring that your new fixtures are correctly installed is vital.
+Whether you decide to install just a shower, just a bathtub, or a combination of both, ensuring that your new fixtures are correctly installed is vital.
 A plumber can help you fit your new shower or tub and may even be able to advise you during the decision-making process.